310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 I really dunno what to do…

-I think he doesn’t want to be seen by anyone, so I tried to help him up while hiding him, and managed all the way up to this point—
+I think he doesn’t wanna be seen by anyone, so I tried to help him up while hiding him, and managed all the way up to this point—

 But I mean, the whole school’s going about like nuts, right?